 Now, more than ever, it’s vital for all of us to take whatever steps possible to lessen our impact on the environment.
 Green building plays an essential role in offsetting our carbon footprint - which is why the US Green Building Council (USGBC) rates buildings according to their level of environmental responsibility.
 This rating is known as your LEED score.

-LEED is an internationally recognised framework for sustainability via green building standards.
-The higher your LEED score, the more environmentally responsible your building is - this not only helps the planet, but increases the value of your real estate.
+LEED is an internationally recognized framework for sustainability via green building standards.
+The higher your LEED score, the more environmentally responsible your building is.
+This not only helps the planet, but increases the value of your real estate.

 HOW DO GREEN WALLS BENEFIT OUR HEALTH AND THE ENVIRONMENT?

 Decorative green walls are a stunning addition to both the inside or outside of your building.
 However, they’re so much more beneficial than simply sprucing up your design.
 Adding plants to your home and office space is beneficial to your health, the environment and your pocket.
 It’s a win-win for everyone involved.

 There are two main ways that including decorative vertical gardens into your building will benefit the environment.
 These are: A reduction in the urban heat island effect and smog.

 Cities are known to be hotter than rural areas (by as much as 10 degrees Fahrenheit) due to the high density of buildings and tarred roads, which absorb a large amount of heat.
 This phenomenon leads to higher energy bills as people tend to use air conditioners more frequently.

 Plants help to lower temperatures (by up to 7 degrees Fahrenheit) and, in doing so, lessen the need for air conditioners, saving energy and reducing the heat island effect and saving you up to 20% on your electricity bills.